Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Stochastic Numerical Methods

 \subsection{Overdamped Regime}

-For the overdamped regime, we develop numerical methods for simulations based on a stochastic variant of the Velocity-Verlet method~\cite{Verlet1967,Frenkel2002_chMD}.
-We account for the thermal drift term in the stochastic dynamics using an approach related to methods proposed in~\cite{DonevStochIntegrator2014,Fixman1978}.
+For the overdamped regime, we develop numerical methods for simulations based on stochastic variants of the velocity-verlet method~\cite{Verlet1967,Frenkel2002_chMD,Farago_Langevin_Num_Method_2013}.
+We account for the thermal drift term in the stochastic dynamics using an approach related to methods in~\cite{DonevStochIntegrator2014,Fixman1978}.
 We update the collective configuration $\mb{X}$ of the particles or microstructures of the system using